caporaso-lab/developing-with-qiime2/book/back-matter/glossary.md

 Plugin
   A discrete module that registers some form of additional functionality with the {term}`framework`, including new {term}`methods <Method>`, {term}`visualizers <Visualizer>`, {term}`formats <Format>`, or {term}`transformers <Transformer>`.

+Plugin Manager
+  An instance of the `qiime2.sdk.PluginManager` object.
+  This object provides access to all plugins, actions, artifact classes, and transformers that are registered to all plugins in a given {term}`deployment`, and are therefore central to the functioning of interfaces.

 Primitive Type
   A {term}`type` that is used to communicate parameters to an {term}`interface`.
 These are predefined by the {term}`framework` and cannot be extended.